VinhHo789/VinhHo789/README.md

 - **Data Warehouse and OLAP:** Understanding of designing and implementing data warehouses for business intelligence and OLAP (Online Analytical Processing).
 - **Data Mining:** Familiar with data mining techniques and tools for extracting insights from large datasets.

+### Team Leadership Experience

+I have extensive experience working as a team leader in academic settings, leading projects across 8+ subjects.
+This experience has honed my collaboration, communication, and project management skills.

 ## 🔭 Projects and Experiences

 - **Backend Development:** Developed RESTful APIs using ASP.NET Core Web API for various projects, ensuring scalability and performance.